Kids can forget what they learned during the school break. Avoid brain drain with these tips on how to keep kids learning in the summer.

 8. Learn the history and geography of your summer vacation

 Maybe you’re going to a national landmark, another city, or even another country.
-Encourage him to learn its history and culture, from visiting important sites or taking a historical tour.
+Encourage him to learn its history and culture, from visiting important sites to taking a historical tour.
 Go to its colleges and universities, and eat at its famous restaurants.

 Before or after your vacation, borrow books about your travel destination, and cook its local food.
 These are simple ways to tie in your vacation to learning during the summer.